davepgreene/contracts-es6/README.md

 `Interface.StrictInterface` and `Interface.LooseInterface`.
 See [Loose Mode](#loose-mode) for *Loose Mode* conventions.
-It also exports the general `Interface` type which has the `Interface(klass: interface-object, strict: boolean)` signature.
+It also exports the general `Interface` type which has the `Interface(klass: interface-object, mode: integer)` signature.
 The `Interface` type defaults to Strict mode if you don't specify a `mode` argument.
-There are two exported constants, `Interface.STRICT` and `Interface.LOOSE` which makes `Interface`'s declaration a bit more legible.
+Currently there are three exported mode constants, `Interface.STRICT`, `Interface.LOOSE`, and `Inteface.UNBOUNDED` which makes `Interface`'s declaration a bit more legible.

 ## Loose Mode

 *Loose Mode* bypasses argument checks for a given interface.
 JavaScript developers tend to play fast and loose with implementation method signatures, preferring to only specify